GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge/index.md

 ## Why do we need FLEDGE?

-Understanding user interests can enable more relevant ads than simply choosing ads based on site content (contextual targeting) or by using information about the user (first-party-data targeting).
+Understanding user interests can enable more relevant ads than simply choosing ads based on site content (contextual targeting) or by using information that the user provided to the site on which the ad appears (first-party-data targeting).
 Traditionally, ad platforms have learned about user interests by tracking their behaviour across sites.
 We need a way to present users with relevant ads without cross-site tracking.

 FLEDGE satisfies [remarketing](/privacy-sandbox/glossary/#remarketing) use cases, but is designed so it cannot be used by third parties to track user browsing behaviour.
 The API enables on-device